Steven P. French, FAICP

 Phone: (404) 894-3880Fax: (404) 894-2678Office location: 245 Fourth Street NW

-Dr. Steven French is a Professor of City and Regional Planning and Associate Dean for Research in the College of Architecture.
-He joined Georgia Tech in 1992 as the Director of the City Planning Program and served in that position through 1999.
+Steven French is a professor of city and regional planning and dean of the College of Architecture.
+He joined Georgia Tech in 1992 as the director of the City Planning program and served in that position through 1999.
 He directed the Center for Geographic Information Systems from 1997-2011.
-He was appointed Associate Dean for Research for the College of Architecture in July 2009.
+He was appointed sssociate dean for research for the College of Architecture in July 2009, and was appointed dean of the College of Architecture in 2013.
 His teaching and research activities focus on sustainable urban development, land use planning, GIS applications and natural hazard risk assessment.
-Over the past twenty-five years, Dr. French has been the Principal Investigator or Co-Principal Investigator on more than 70 research projects.
-Dr. French has participated in a number of National Science Foundation projects dealing with flood and earthquake hazards.
+Over the past twenty-five years, French has been the principal investigator or co-principal investigator on more than 70 research projects.
+French has participated in a number of National Science Foundation projects dealing with flood and earthquake hazards.
 He was the Social Science Thrust Leader for the Mid-America Earthquake Center, where he was also the principal investigator on a series of projects that used advanced technology to create GIS-based building inventories and developed innovative approaches to model the social and economic consequences of earthquakes and other natural hazards.

-Dr. French holds a Ph.D. in City and Regional Planning from the University of North Carolina at Chapel Hill.
-In 1987-88, Dr. French served as the Visiting Professor of Resources Planning in the Civil Engineering Department at Stanford University.
+He holds a Ph.D. in City and Regional Planning from the University of North Carolina at Chapel Hill.
+In 1987-88, French served as the visiting professor of resources planning in the Civil Engineering department at Stanford University.
 He is a Fellow of the American Institute of Certified Planners.

 1980 - Ph.D.
 (City and Regional Planning), University of North Carolina - Chapel Hill

 1973 - Master of Urban and Regional Planning, University of Colorado - Denver

 1971 - B.A. with Honors (Economics), University of Virginia

 - Geographic Information System Applications